shareandcharge/msp_frontend/README.md

 After cloning the git repo, do a `npm install`.

+## App configuration

+You can change the url of the API in /src/environments/environment.ts

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.